How We Sold Out a Boxing Venue with Zero Ad Spend

 The Brief (And Why It Was Insane)

-Here’s what we were working with:
+Here’s what I was working with:

 The venue: York Hall, London.
 Capacity: sold out.